pdjr-signalk/pdjr-signalk-push-notifier/README.md

    $> web-push generate-vapid-keys
    ```

-2. Make VAPID keys available in the Signal K execution environment
+2. Make the VAPID keys generated at (1) available in the Signal K
-   by using a text editor to add the following lines to the beginning
+   execution environment by using a text editor to add the following
-   of the ```signalk-server``` start script.
+   lines to the beginning of the ```signalk-server``` start script
+   found in your ```.signalk/``` folder.
    ```
    export VAPID_PUBLIC_KEY=*public key*
    export VAPID_PRIVATE_KEY=*private key*
    export VAPID_SUBJECT=mailto:*some email address*
    ```

-3. Configure Signal K to operate using SSL (if it isn't already) by
+4. Configure Signal K to operate using SSL (if it isn't already) by
    running 'signalk-server-setup' and entering 'y' in response to the
    'Do you want to enable SSL?' prompt.